KBtechnologies/NeoFloppy/neofloppy.specification.md

   - All other interfaces are optional, but implementation is highly recommended.
     - SATA-6G
       - Slimline-SATA connector is to be used if no additional power cable is to be run to it.
-        - An additional Adaptor cable for use with regular SATA-6G connectiors should be supplied in retail backages aimed at desktop setups.
+        - An additional Adaptor cable for use with regular SATA-6G connectiors should be supplied in retail packages aimed at desktop setups.
     - PCIe 2.0 and up
       - For a single PCIe Lane, a [Mini-]PCIe card and extension cable may be used.
         - For external Drives, an ExpressCard/34 connector should be used.